Batuffola/nanoFTIR-SiC-Defect-Analysis/README.md

 # Compressed Sensing in nano-FTIR Spectroscopy of SiC Microchips

-This repository presents selected analysis workflows developed during my Bachelor's thesis at the Physikalisch-Technische Bundesanstalt (PTB) and Freie Universität Berlin.
+This repository presents selected analysis workflows developed during my Bachelor's thesis under the supervision of **Prof. Bernd Kästner** and **Prof. Eckart Rühl**, at the Physikalisch-Technische Bundesanstalt (PTB) and Freie Universität Berlin.
 The research focuses on applying **compressed sensing** techniques in **nano-FTIR spectroscopy** of **SiC microchip structures**, utilizing synchrotron-based infrared radiation (BESSY II) to enhance spatial and spectral resolution.

 ---